ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Licenses (IBM-provided or BYOL) and fees
 {: #vc_vcenterserveroverview-license-and-fee}

-* VMware vSphere Enterprise Plus: 6.5u3 or 6.7u2.
-For NSX-T, only 6.7u2 is supported.
+* VMware vSphere Enterprise Plus: 6.5u3 or 6.7u3.
+For NSX-T, only 6.7u3 is supported.
-* VMware vCenter Server 6.5
+* VMware vCenter Server 6.7 or 6.5
 * VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4.
 * (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6
 * Support and Services fee (one license per node)